by Nebula Haze

 Most domes have vents to let them expell extra air, and you will want to open them if it starts looking too misty in there!

 2.)
-Give clones a little something extra to help make roots
+Give each clone a little something extra to help make roots

 In addition to cloning gel or powder, some growers recommend to spray the leaves with a very mild nutrient solution, as the clones can absorb a tiny bit of nutrients through their leaves.